astroankit700/Myntra-Hackerramp-2021/README.md

 <h3> Birla Institute of Technology, Mesra </h3>

 # About the Project
-This project is an effort to propose a couple of new features for Myntra called "Go Local" and "Myntra Walk In". <br>
+This project is an effort to enhance Myntra's customers' overall experience by introducing a couple of new features for Myntra called "Go Local" and "Myntra Walk In". <br>

-The "Go Local" feature is an attempt to connect customers with their nearby local fashion vendors through Myntra's platform, thereby ensuring customers a seamless access to locally curated products (alongwith the globally available products) at their fingertips and marking Myntra's presence as omnipresent store.<br>
+The "Go Local" feature is an attempt to connect customers with their nearby local fashion vendors through Myntra's platform, thereby ensuring customers a seamless access to locally curated products (alongwith the globally available products) at their fingertips.
+This feature is an effort to help the local stores by adding more customers to them as well as marking Myntra's presence as omnipresent store.<br>

 In order to cater to the needs of the customers, who love to try on their apparels before buying, a new "Myntra Walk In" feature has been proposed, which books a schedule for them to visit local shops and try on the products listed on the shop's page.<br>